 The College may accept a limited number of students who have completed three years of secondary school and wish to enter college prior to graduation.
 A candidate for early admission must have at least 13 units and superior grades in college preparatory subjects.
 In addition, the candidate must submit superior scores from either the SAT or the ACT.
-Two letters of recommendation are required: one from the secondary school counselor and the second from the school principal or headmaster.
-The letters of recommendation should attest to the candidate's character, emotional and social maturity, and readiness for college-level work.
+Letters of recommendation should attest to the candidate's character, emotional and social maturity, and readiness for college-level work.
 Students applying for early admission should understand that the aforementioned factors represent minimum requirements.
 Admission to Flagler after only three years of secondary school is generally discouraged and highly competitive.
 Arrangements for the awarding of a high school diploma are the student's responsibility.